Notice of Privacy Practices

 - Right to Amend: If, in your opinion, your medical records are incorrect or incomplete, you may request that UHCS amend your records.
 You have the right to request an amendment for as long as the information is kept by UHCS.

-You should address your request for amendment of your medical records to the Executive Director of UHCS.
 Your request must give the reasons for the amendment.
 UHCS may deny your request for an amendment if it is not in writing or does not include a reason.
 UHCS may also deny your request for amendment if it covers medical records that:

 - Were not created by UHCS, unless the person who actually created the information is no longer available to make the amendment;